 Roman eyed the bed, which was large enough to comfortably fit a full-grown oanai.
 He’d upset Leandros again.
 He knew he should keep his mouth shut so as not to make it worse, but he couldn’t help himself.
 “What, you don’t want to share?
 Worried you’d enjoy it too much?”

 Leandros scoffed and muttered something to himself.
 Louder, he said, “I hate you.”

 Roman’s smile fell.
 “I know,” he said softly.
 “You’re right to, probably.
 But I still wish you didn’t.”

 A heavy pause followed the admission.
 Unable to look at Leandros, Roman grabbed a blanket off the end of the bed and laid it out on the ground, preparing to sleep.

 “Roman…” Leandros sighed.
 There came the rustling of heavy fabric, and Roman looked over to see Leandros holding the blankets up.
 “Just.
 Come here.”

 Roman didn’t wait to be told twice.
 He climbed into bed, only pausing when Leandros said.
 “Put that lamp out, first.”

-Roman did, turning the wick down into the burner until they were plunged into darkness, then settled down into the bed with a contented sigh.
-He’d been sleeping on the ground for over a week now, so the plush mattress and Leandros’ warmth beside him had him drifting toward sleep embarrassingly quickly.
+Roman did, turning the wick down into the burning until they were plunged into darkness, then settled into the bed with a contented sigh.
+He’d been sleeping on hard ground for over a week now, so the plush mattress and Leandros’ warmth beside him had him drifting toward sleep embarrassingly quickly.